kadolor/wvs/wvs_online.md

 # WVS Get Started: WVS Online

-This guide details how to use the Wherobots visual studio CLI in Python to create a 3DE:tm:-powered image of your tabular data.
+This guide details how to use the Wherobots visual studio Online to create a 3DE:tm: image of your tabular data.

+3DE:tm: is Wherobots' proprietary Dimensional Data Depiction Engine.

-WVS converts CSV files to contextually aware 3D images.
+WVS leverages this engine to convert CSV files to contextually aware 3D images.

 ## Expectation

-* WVS discerns that a CSV file containing coordinates are the location of a hiking trail in Tokyo, Japan.
+* WVS uses the provided coordinates to discern a place's location.
+In this example, the coordinates are the location of a hiking trail in Tokyo, Japan.
 * WVS converts these coordinates to a contextually aware image.

 ## Prerequisites